stablekernel/aqueduct/docs/docs/index.md

 ```

 Exceptions thrown for queries are caught by a controller and translated into the appropriate status code.
 Unique constraint conflicts return 409,
-missing required properties return 400, database connection failure returns 503, etc. You can change this by catching exceptions from `Query<T>` methods.
+missing required properties return 400 and database connection failure returns 503.

 ### Defining a Data Model

-Rows in databases are represented by instances of `ManagedObject<T>` subclasses.
-These subclasses are the type argument to `Query<T>`.
-They are made up of two classes: one that declares a property for each database column in a table and the subclass of `ManagedObject<T>` that you work with in your code.
+`ManagedObject<T>` instances represent a row in a database; each property is a column in the corresponding table.
+This class is always subclassed and is in fact made up of two classes:

 ```dart
 class Employee extends ManagedObject<_Employee> implements _Employee {